rigels02/MYBOOK-ANGULAR-CLIENT/src/Readme.md

-# My books angular client v2
+# My books angular client v1

+The back-end application from this Angular client is sb-mybook-angular branch master_v1.

 **In V2 the File upload way is going to be changed**